 As donations continued and the collection increased in size, it was recognised that Moat House could not accommodate all the historical material available to the Corps.
 Plans for a new building were included in the revised Garrison facilities built in the early 80s.

 The Museum moved to its second home in Arborfield, off Isaac Newton Road, in 1985.
 It went from strength to strength and during its time in that location there were a number of display and building developments.

 In October 2015 the Museum relocated to former RAF Lyneham in Wiltshire.
-The Museum is due to reopen to the public in Spring 2017.
-For information on the project please click here
+The Museum opened to the public on the 6th June 2017.

 The Corps of the Royal Electrical and Mechanical Engineers was formed on the 1st October 1942.

 Maintaining and repairing the Army’s equipment has always been an important part of ensuring the fighting efficiency of the Army.
 Prior to the formation of REME, maintaining and repairing equipment was the responsibility of the arms and services that used them most.
 Because of this, a number of separate repair organisations began to develop.

 The early years of the Second World War brought the realisation that the existing repair system was not able to support the massive scale of equipment being deployed in every theatre.
 Following on from recommendations made by a Cabinet committee, under the chairmanship of Sir William Beveridge, the REME Corps was created.

 Such a major re-organisation was too complex to be carried out quickly and completely in the middle of the War.
 It was decided that the changeover would be undertaken in two phases.

 The first phase, implemented in 1942 saw the REME Corps being formed on the existing branch of the Royal Army Ordnance Corps (RAOC) and supported by the transfer of certain technical tradesmen from the Royal Engineers (RE) and Royal Army Service Corps (RASC).